English Danish

 Description of the exam procedure

-The written part of the exam can be taken individually or in groups of 2-3 students.
+The exam can be taken individually or in groups of 2-3 students.
+Students who decide to write individually also attend the oral exam individually.

 Students will self-choose the topic of the assignment within the area of Digital Marketing.